AdobeDocs/experience-manager-cloud-service.pt-BR/help/screens-cloud/creating-content/creating-projects-screens-cloud.md

 ---

-# Criação e gerenciamento de um projeto no Screens como um Cloud Service {#creating-project-screens-cloud}
+# Criação e gerenciamento de um projeto no Screens as a Cloud Service {#creating-project-screens-cloud}

 A primeira etapa na implementação de um novo projeto no Screens as a Cloud Service é criar um novo projeto.